 How to protect yourself

-The good news is that you can protect yourself in most cases, by being aware of the threat and following best practices for safeguarding your information.
-Make sure all your contact information at your financial institutions is up to date.
-Your contact data is critical to account protection, and your financial institutions rely on that information to promptly inform you of any suspicious activity.
+The good news is that you can protect yourself in most cases, by being aware of the threat and following certain practices for safeguarding your information.

 Phishing is a technique used by criminals to trick victims into providing personal information that can be used for identity theft.
-Most phishing attempts are carried out by email or phone.
+Most phishing attempts are carried out by email, text messages, or phone.

 - Ignore deals, freebies, and awards that sound too good to be true.
 Disregard offers that appear to come from unusual foreign contacts, as well as requests from strangers for help.

 - Ignore phone calls, emails, or texts that appear to be from the IRS.
 The agency will not contact you by phone, email, text message, or social media to request personal or financial information.

 - Be suspicious of anyone requesting your Social Security number, date of birth, financial account number, PIN, email, or passwords—especially if there is a request to verify your information when you were not expecting it.